geocompx/geocompr/README.md

 See
 [https://github.com/Robinlovelace/geocompr/compare/1.9…main](https://github.com/Robinlovelace/geocompr/compare/1.9...main#files_bucket)
 for a continuously updated summary of the changes to date.
-At the time of writing (November 2021) there have been around 6k lines added and 6k lines removed, lots of refactoring!
+At the time of writing (April 2022) there have been more than 10k lines of code/prose added, lots of refactoring!

 [![](https://user-images.githubusercontent.com/1825120/140612663-e62566a2-62ab-4a22-827a-e86f5ce7bd63.png)](https://github.com/Robinlovelace/geocompr/compare/1.9...main)